telerik/blazor-docs/getting-started/vs-integration/convert-project-wizard.md

 ---
 title: Convert to Telerik Project
-page_title: Convert to Telerik Project | Visual Studio Integration | Telerik UI for Blazor
+page_title: Convert to Telerik Project - Visual Studio Integration
-description: "Learn how to convert your existing Blazor app to use Telerik components in it with a few clicks through our Visual Studio Templates."
+description: Learn how to convert your existing Blazor app to use Telerik components in it with a few clicks through our Visual Studio Templates.
 slug: getting-started-vs-integration-convert-project
 position: 2
 ---